Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we propose a novel framework combining tabular Q-learning with an RNN-based environment simulator to optimize COVID-19 booster vaccination policies.
 The proposed approach addresses key challenges in vaccine policy development, including the limitations of clinical trials and ethical concerns on need of direct interactions of the Reinforcement Learning (RL) algorithms with the real world.
-By utilizing an RNN with LSTM architecture, we successfully model the temporal relationships of COVID-19 infections and vaccination status, generating simulated data that reflects real-world dynamics.
+By utilizing an RNN, we successfully create a digital twin of the infection dynamics for the target population, which models the temporal relationships of COVID-19 infections and vaccination status, generating simulated data that reflects real-world dynamics.
 The policy learned through our method outperforms the currently observed practices of COVID-19 booster vaccination, indicating its potential to enhance vaccine deployment and reduce infection rates.